1. About the competition

 How can I participate in the competition?

-First, send an 8R size photo of your painting via post to:
+By post, send an 8R size photo of your painting to:

 c/o GB@Work Sdn Bhd